keplerlab/AI-Saturday/series2/week1/prerequisite.md

+#Completed week0 Exercise.
+Available in week0 folder
+#Paperspace configured and able to run a notebook.
+Steps mentioned below

-# SSH client on your laptop/machine
+## SSH client on your laptop/machine
 ## Windows

 Install Git for windows with git bash ( git bash includes ssh client as well as other usefull unix tools) from here